iotaledger/dpp-demonstrator/backend/docs/API.md

 ## Overview

-The DPP Demonstrator backend exposes REST APIs for role management within the IOTA Trusted Hierarchies (ITH) system.
+The DPP Demonstrator backend exposes REST APIs for role management within the IOTA Hierarchies system.
 The server is implemented in Rust using the Axum framework and requires authentication via API key.

 ## Configuration